orocommerce/documentation/user_guide/products/product_attributes/create.rst

 Create a Product Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-See a short demo on `how to create product attributes <https://www.orocommerce.com/media-library/create-product-attributes-families>`_, or keep reading the step-by-step guidance below.
+See a short demo on `how to create product attributes <https://www.orocommerce.com/media-library/create-product-attributes-families>`_, or keep reading the step-by-step guidance below.0

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/watch?time_continue=1&v=Ja7-3G7ljTA" frameborder="0" allowfullscreen></iframe>

 The creation of an attribute takes two steps: